gosub-com/Zurfur/README.md

 By default, functions pass parameters by immutable reference.
 The exception is that small structs may be passed by value when it is more efficient to do so.

-    pub func Test(a      f64,       // Pass by value since that's more efficient s      MyStruct,  // Pass by value or reference whichever is more efficient ms mut MyStruct,  // Pass by reference, preserve `ro` fields rs ref MyStruct,  // Pass by reference, nothing is preserved os out MyStruct,  // MyStruct is returned by reference c      MyClass,   // Pass reference, the class is immutable inside the function mc mut MyClass,   // Pass by reference, object is mutable, reference cannot be changed ic ref MyClass,   // Pass by reference, object is mutable, reference can be changed oc out MyClass)   // MyClass is returned by reference
+    pub fun Test(a      f64,       // Pass by value since that's more efficient s      MyStruct,  // Pass by value or reference whichever is more efficient ms mut MyStruct,  // Pass by reference, preserve `ro` fields rs ref MyStruct,  // Pass by reference, nothing is preserved os out MyStruct,  // MyStruct is returned by reference c      MyClass,   // Pass reference, the object is immutable mc mut MyClass,   // Pass by reference, object is mutable, reference cannot be changed ic ref MyClass,   // Pass by reference, object is mutable, reference can be changed oc out MyClass)   // MyClass is returned by reference

 If `s` is big, such as a matrix containing 16 floats, it is passed by reference.
 If it is small, such as a single float or int, it is passed